viamrobotics/docs/docs/extend/modular-resources/key-concepts.md

 ### Namespace

-Each Viam resource's API is uniquely namespaced as a colon-delimited-triplet in the form of `namespace:type:subtype`.
+Each Viam resource's API is uniquely namespaced as a colon-delimited-triplet in the form `namespace:type:subtype`.

 For example: